What is technology volatility? “What do you mean my technology isn’t working? It worked fine when it was set-up. What happened?”

 Technology in a business environment is like the earth’s tectonics – quietly volatile.
 You can’t usually see technology volatility in the moment, just like you can’t see the earth’s crust moving.
 Yet, in time, the evidence is clear.
 Tectonics converts Pangaea into continents and business technology left without the right attention will fail.
 IT earthquakes, both big and small are simply a matter of when.

 So what actually is happening?
-Why are your computer systems falling apart as you read this?
+Why is your IT failing?

-Of course, a business computer network is complex so there are many reasons for problems.
+Of course, business IT is complex so there are many reasons for problems.
 Here are a few things that contribute:

-- Poor Initial Configuration.
+- Poor Initial configuration.
 There are lots of different ways to set something up initially – some ways are better than others.
+Rely on a professional IT services company.

 - Components Removed.
 Not all removal happens cleanly.